On the asymptotic behavior of the Repulsive Pressureless Euler-Poisson System: Perfect Solutions

 Now, let $k = \sum_{j < i}{m_j} - \sum_{j > i + 1}{m_j}$.
 Then, for $t < t_c$, $y_i''(t)$ is given by $\frac{k-m_{i+1}}{2}$, and $y_{i+1}''(t)$ is given by $\frac{k+m_{i}}{2}$.
 Thus, by the derivative of \eqref{position_double_integral}, we have

 for $t<t_c$.
 By continuity of velocities (a consequence of Remark \ref{lipschitz}), these statements hold for $t=t_c$ as well.
 From this fact, and \eqref{rel_velocity_bound}, the proof is completed:

-\end{proof} We can now prove the main result of the section. \begin{theorem} Given an initial mass distribution $\rho_0\in\mathcal{P}(\mathbb{R})$ of finitely many particles with $0$ center of mass and $0$ total momentum, there is a unique initial velocity $v_0\in L^2(\rho_0)$ which yields a perfect DSPS. \end{theorem} \begin{proof} We will induct on the number of particles.
+\end{proof} We can now prove the main result of the section, by showing that in a perfect solution the pair of particles which minimize $t_c$ given in Lemma \ref{perfect-adjacent-particles} must be the first pair to collide.
+This allows us to induct on the number of particles by applying results from Section \ref{particle-combining-section} to this first collision. \begin{theorem} Given an initial mass distribution $\rho_0\in\mathcal{P}(\mathbb{R})$ of finitely many particles with $0$ center of mass and $0$ total momentum, there is a unique initial velocity $v_0\in L^2(\rho_0)$ which yields a perfect DSPS. \end{theorem} \begin{proof} We will induct on the number of particles.
 The base case of one particle is trivial; the only initial condition to check is a particle with $m=1$ at $y=0$, and $v=0$ is the desired unique velocity, as any other would violate $0$ center of mass and $0$ total momentum.

 Now assume for induction that every solution with an initial mass distribution of $k-1$ particles has a uniquely determined initial velocity distribution which produces a perfect solution.
 Consider an arbitrary solution with an initial mass distribution of $k$ particles, with initial masses and positions given by $m_1,\ldots, m_k$ and $y_1(0)\leq\ldots\leq y_k(0)$.
 The initial velocity $v_0$ will be determined $\rho_0$ almost everywhere by $v_0(y_i(0))=y_i'(0)$.
 We shall call this arbitrary distribution ``distribution A.'' By Lemma \ref{perfect-adjacent-particles}, $t_c=2\sqrt{\frac{y_{i+1}(0)-y_i(0)}{m_i+m_{i+1}}}$ is the time it takes for two adjacent particles to collide glancingly without any interfering collisions occurring.
 Since the first collision in the solution must involve two adjacent particles, and no earlier collisions can interfere with the first collision, this equation must hold for the first collision if the solution is to be perfect.
 Now consider the pair of adjacent particles for which $t_c$ is minimized.
 The pair of particles which could potentially glancingly collide in the least time will be the $j$th and $(j+1)$th, where $j$ minimizes the quantity